jfeldbrugge/PhaseSpaceDTFE.jl/docs/src/tutorial.md

 # Tutorial

-We use the PhaseSpaceDTFE package to estimate the density and velocity fields of a GADGET-4 simulation.
-First, we load the data.
+In this tutorial, we demonstrate the usage of the *PhaseSpaceDTFE* package to estimate the density and velocity fields from a *GADGET-4* simulation.

+We start by importing the relevant libraries and loading the data.

 ```@example tutorial1
 using JLD2, Plots, HDF5, ProgressMeter, PhaseSpaceDTFE